 The Foundation determines if an arrangement is a lease at inception of the arrangement.
 To the extent that it can be determined that an arrangement represents a lease, it is classified as either an operating lease or a finance lease.
 The Foundation does not currently have any finance leases.
-For leases with terms greater than 12 months, the Foundation records the related right-of-use assets and right-of-use obligations at the present value of lease payments over the term.
+For leases with terms greater than 12 months, the Foundation records the related ROU assets and ROU obligations at the present value of lease payments over the term.
 The Foundation uses the risk-free treasury rate to discount the lease payments at lease commencement.
 ROU assets represent the Foundation's right to use an underlying asset for the lease term and lease liabilities represent the Foundation's obligation to make lease payments arising from the lease.

 Lease expense for operating leases is recognized on a straight-line basis over the lease term.
-Lease expense for the for the years ended December 31, 2021 and 2020 was \$191,529 and \$185,940, respectively, and is included in rent and utilities expenses in the statement of functional expenses.
+Lease expense for the years ended December 31, 2022 and 2021 was \$172,364 and \$191,529, respectively, and is included in rent and utilities expenses in the statement of functional expenses.